dfnsext/web-ui/README.md

 ### Get your App ID from DFNS Dashboard

-Hop on to the [DFNS Dashboard](https://docs.dfns.co/dfns-docs/getting-started/gettingstarted) and create a new project.
-Use the Client ID of the project to start your integration.
 Please visit the [DFNS Dashboard](https://docs.dfns.co/dfns-docs/getting-started/gettingstarted) and register.
 Begin your integration by utilizing the application's Client ID.

 ![Dfns Dashboard](https://1738750162-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FtnSPOZGQ2hBmgoVWX5H6%2Fuploads%2FYsciNnSjfRPBK1Gs6j4i%2FScreenshot%202023-06-29%20at%205.34.41%20PM.png?alt=media&token=256b5cd9-dc20-4861-8a9e-b53737d59d64)